kylestephens-labs/fund_signal/docs/prompts.md/task_writer_codex_code.md

 	•	Risk: What could go wrong
 	•	Success Metrics: How to know it’s done and high quality
     •	Hypothesis: “Multi-source, timestamped, explainable leads convert faster and yield higher user trust.

-    ###REVIEW AND VALDIATE YOUR WORK MEETS THE CRITERIA IN docs/delivery/dod_testing.md BEFORE CONSIDERING BEING DONE WITH THE TASK.